 Laser Refractive Surgery

-At Hunter Laser Vision we offer two types laser refractive surgery – LASIK and PRK.
+At Hunter Laser Vision we offer two types of laser refractive surgery – LASIK and Trans PRK.
 Both procedures are safe and highly effective.

-PRK uses a laser to remove the surface layer of the eye.
-The cornea is then reshaped and a contact lens placed over your eye to protect it while it heals.
-PRK is often used as an alternative to LASIK and is generally preferred for younger patients and those with thinner corneas.
-PRK has similar results to LASIK, but recovery takes longer.
+Trans PRK uses a laser to remove the surface layer of the eye and reshape the cornea.
+A contact lens is placed on your eye to protect it while it heals.
+Trans PRK is often used as an alternative to LASIK and is generally preferred for younger patients and those with thinner corneas.
+Trans PRK has similar results to LASIK, but recovery takes a little longer.
 Your vision will gradually improve after the procedure until it stabilises around week six.

-For most laser eye surgery patients who are properly selected by their surgeons for surgery have improvements to their vision that last a very long time and the procedure does not need to be repeated.
+Most laser eye surgery patients will have improvements to their vision that last a very long time.

 Hunter Laser Vision has been providing laser refractive surgery for over 20 years.
 Our years of experience and training mean we can provide you with the best in corrective eye surgery.
-We are the only laser eye surgery providers in the Hunter area and our surgeons are all local, which means they are easily accessible if you have questions or concerns before or after the surgery.
-We are committed to customer satisfaction at every step.
+We are the only laser eye clinic that provides refractive surgery in the Hunter area.